 When the time comes to select the proper treatment, the elements that don't fit the Risk Factor filters are eliminated.

-Sepsis is when the body starts to attack its own organs and tissues in attempts to fight off the bacteria or other causes.
+Sepsis is when the body starts to attack its own organs and tissues in attempt to fight off the bacteria or other causes.
 It is one of the most dangerous threats during any course of treatment.
 According to the recent Sepsis Alliance study, harmful bacterias and toxins in the tissues kill one person every two minutes.

 In the case of a septic shock, doctors need to act quickly and understand the patient's needs and reactions.
 Predictive algorithms can help to avoid fatal outcomes.